ln-komandur/linux-utils/common-mountpoints.md

 On the veracrypt encrypted volume, perform the __Steps above to__
 1.  __Important:__
     1. Veracrypt seem to mount volumes as logical volumes.
 This can be seen by executing `lsblk`.
     1. Veracrypt mounts encrypted volumes at mount points with a number suffix based on the slot selected to mount the volume (e.g. `/media/veracrypt1`).
-Even if the same slot is used to mount the encrypted volume everytime, the ownership and the sticky bit at the volume level are not preserved.
+Even if the same slot is used to mount the encrypted volume everytime, the ownership and the setgid and sticky bit at the volume level are not preserved.
 Files created at the base of the encrpted volume will not take these attributes.
     1.  __Therefore,__ create a folder named `all-files` at the base of the encrypted volume using `sudo mkdir -p all-files`.
-It is required to cascade down the ownership and sticky bit to all files that __MUST BE__ placed only inside this folder.
+It is required to cascade down the ownership and the setgid and sticky bit to all files that __MUST BE__ placed only inside this folder.
 Else the following `chown` and `chmod` will need to be repeatedly executed every time after mounting the veracrypt volume.
 1. [Change the owner and group from root:root to a different user and group, in this case the super-user](#change-the-owner-and-group-from-rootroot-to-a-different-user-and-group-in-this-case-the-super-user)
 1. [Set write permission to multiple users using setgid and sticky bits](#set-write-permission-to-multiple-users-using-setgid-and-sticky-bits)

 Then do the following per [rootbeer's solution](https://forums.linuxmint.com/viewtopic.php?p=1913627&sid=7923c6cd8706987055ec0f1c34828d0a#p1913627)

-`sudo groupadd veracrypt` #Create a veracrypt group
+`sudo groupadd veracrypt` # *Create a veracrypt group*

-`sudo usermod -aG veracrypt <another-user>`  #Add `<another-user>` to veracrypt group
+`sudo usermod -aG veracrypt <another-user>`  # *Add `<another-user>` to veracrypt group*

-`sudo visudo /etc/sudoers` #Edit the sudoers-file with visudo to add the veracrypt group
+`sudo visudo /etc/sudoers` # *Edit the sudoers-file with visudo to add the veracrypt group*

 _add this in the file: below the `%sudo ALL=(ALL:ALL) ALL` line._ It allows users who belong to the `veracrypt` group to execute __ONLY__ `/usr/bin/veracrypt` with `sudo` prilleges __ONLY__ for that executable